Comodo Help

 The 'Results' window allows you to quarantine and later remove, ignore the threat if it is a safe file or to submit it as a false positive to Comodo if you are sure about the authenticity of the file.
 The default operation is 'Clean', that means CCE will clean the threat if a disinfection routine is available for it, else, will move it to quarantine.

-• To clean a threat, click on the entry under the Operations column and select 'Clean'.
+• To clean a threat, click on the entry under the 'Operations' column and select 'Clean'.
 The file will be disinfected or moved to quarantine upon applying the operation.
 You can later remove the file from your system from the 'Quarantined Items' interface.
-Refer to Managing Quarantined Items for more details.
+See Managing Quarantined Items for more details

-1. Click 'Apply' to apply the selected operations to the threats.
-The selected operations will be applied...
+3. Click 'Apply' to apply the selected operations to the threats.
+The selected operations will be applied.

 ... and your system will restart to check whether the operations are applied correctly and start scanning your system for hidden services and drivers.